exercism/website-copy/tracks/java/exercises/gigasecond/mentoring.md

 - Use [constructor chaining](https://beginnersbook.com/2013/12/java-constructor-chaining-with-example/) to avoid code duplication.
 - Use [`LocalDate.atStartOfDay()`](https://docs.oracle.com/javase/8/docs/api/java/time/LocalDate.html#atStartOfDay--) to convert a `LocalDate` to a `LocalDateTime`.

 ## Talking points

 ### Eager computation

 A student can choose to compute the result for `getDate()` in the constructor.
 It is a really good optimization.
 In that case, it should be noted that it is possible because the `birthDate` is only provided in the constructor and is immutable.

+### Exception handling

+`plusSeconds` can throw a `java.time.DateTimeException`.
+A student may choose to catch this exception in the constructor, but this results in `birthDateTime` being null, so the class won't have been instantiated properly.
+There's no sensible default value that be stored in `birthDateTime`.
+It's better to let the exception be thrown, failing fast, and let calling code deal with it.

 ### Type safety